kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 $$
 As _N_ approaches infinity, the maximum speedup converges to 1/F, meaning that a program in which fifty percent of the processing must be executed serially can be sped up only by a factor of two, regardless of how many processors are available, and a program in which ten percent must be executed serially can be sped up by at most a factor of ten.

 Chapter 6 explored identifying logical boundaries for decomposing applications into tasks.
-But in order to predict what kind of speedup is possible from running your application on a multiprocessor system, **you also need to identify the soures of serialization in your tasks**.
+But in order to predict what kind of speedup is possible from running your application on a multiprocessor system, **you also need to identify the sources of serialization in your tasks**.

 Imagine an application where _N_ threads execute _doWork_ in Listing 11.1, fetching tasks from a shared work queue and processing them.
 At first glance, it may appear that the application is completely parallelizable.
 However there is a serial component as well - fetching the task from the work queue.
 The work queue is shared by all the worker threads, and it will require some amount of synchronization to maintain its integrity in the face of concurrent access.
 If locking is used to guard the state of the queue, then while one thread is dequeing a task, other threads that need to dequeue their next task must wait - and this is where task processing is serialized.